Trademark Productions Master Terms & Conditions of Services

 • shall not violate any applicable law.

-Any violation of this Section shall result in immediate termination of the Customer’s right to use the TM network, provide grounds for the immediate termination of this Agreement by TM and subject the Customer to liquidated damages.
+Any violation of this Section shall result in immediate termination of the Customer’s right to use the PA network, provide grounds for the immediate termination of this Agreement by PA and subject the Customer to liquidated damages.

 Schedule E – Website Hosting, Domains, and SSL Certificates

-Clients who choose to host with TM will be hosted on one of the third-party servers that TM leases through service providers designated by TM These servers have individual uptime guarantees, SLAs (Service Level Agreements), and dedicated teams at the third-party provider to monitor the performance of the equipment and ensure that it remains online.
-TM also monitors these servers during normal business hours and uses reasonable efforts to keep these servers running efficiently and without interruption.
-In the rare event of a server outage, TM and the third-party website service provider will undertake reasonable efforts to return the server to normal operating levels as quickly as possible.
+Clients who choose to host with PA will be hosted on one of the third-party servers that PA leases through service providers designated by PA.
+These servers have individual uptime guarantees, SLAs (Service Level Agreements), and dedicated teams at the third-party provider to monitor the performance of the equipment and ensure that it remains online.
+PA also monitors these servers during normal business hours and uses reasonable efforts to keep these servers running efficiently and without interruption.
+In the rare event of a server outage, PA and the third-party website service provider will undertake reasonable efforts to return the server to normal operating levels as quickly as possible.

-TM and its third-party service providers keep the servers’ operating systems, software, and any necessary hardware up-to-date, on a commercially reasonable basis considering the operating necessities of the websites on that server.
-While TM may undertake efforts to backup any data hosted on any server for its own purpose, except as otherwise agreed by TM and Client, TM disclaims any and all responsibilities with respect to backing up and/or archiving Client’s website or data.
-In the event that TM is contracted to backup and/or archive Client’s website or data, Parties agree that TM sole obligation will be to restore the last-archived and/or backup version of the agreed-upon content and that TM will have no liability for any content after the last-current backup.
-Client understands and agrees that all archiving and backups are provided by a third-party and that TM is not responsible, in whole or in part, from such third-party breaches or failures to archive or backup the agreed-upon content except to the extent that such failure is directly caused by TM.
+PA and its third-party service providers keep the servers’ operating systems, software, and any necessary hardware up-to-date, on a commercially reasonable basis considering the operating necessities of the websites on that server.
+While PA may undertake efforts to backup any data hosted on any server for its own purpose, except as otherwise agreed by PA and Client, PA disclaims any and all responsibilities with respect to backing up and/or archiving Client’s website or data.
+In the event that PA is contracted to backup and/or archive Client’s website or data, Parties agree that PA’s sole obligation will be to restore the last-archived and/or backup version of the agreed-upon content and that PA will have no liability for any content after the last-current backup.
+Client understands and agrees that all archiving and backups are provided by a third party and that PA is not responsible, in whole or in part, for such third-party breaches or failures to archive or backup the agreed-upon content except to the extent that such failure is directly caused by PA.
 Client is encouraged to have multiple backup vendors with respect to its project.

-The Client acknowledges that many security breaches, “hacking” attempts, speed issues, network connectivity issues, resource allocation, and other common issues with these types of environments are outside of TM’s control.
-In the event of such an occurrence, TM will make reasonable efforts to remedy the issues and return the server to full operating capacity.
-At times, this may involve removing an offending website or files or scripts from that server, including Client’s.
-In such a case, TM has the right to remove the website and any offending scripting, code or otherwise disable a website, in full, or in part, to prevent further damage to the Client’s website, the server, or other websites on that server.
-TM will notify the client of any such issue as soon as it is aware, and communicate the remedy to the client as soon as feasible.
+The Client acknowledges that many security breaches, “hacking” attempts, speed issues, network connectivity issues, resource allocation, and other common issues with these types of environments are outside of PA’s control.
+In the event of such an occurrence, PA will make reasonable efforts to remedy the issues and return the server to full operating capacity.
+At times, this may involve removing an offending website or files or scripts from that server, including Clients.
+In such a case, PA has the right to remove the website and any offending scripting, code, or otherwise disable a website, in full, or in part, to prevent further damage to the Client’s website, the server, or other websites on that server.
+PA will notify the client of any such issue as soon as it is aware, and communicate the remedy to the client as soon as feasible.

-Hosting is offered by TM to its clients on a month-to-month basis unless the Client has their own dedicated server, in which there is a minimum commitment of 12+ months.
-In either event, and upon conclusion of any commitment, at least thirty days of written notice is needed to stop hosting services with TM.
+Hosting is offered by PA to its clients on a month-to-month basis unless the Client has their own dedicated server, in which there is a minimum commitment of 12+ months.
+In either event and upon conclusion of any commitment, at least thirty days of written notice is needed to stop hosting services with PA.
 Hosting charges will be invoiced to the client one month in advance of the month in which services are to be performed.
 Payments for hosting are due on the first of the month for the month in which hosting is to be performed.
-In the event that hosting is begun mid-month, an invoice will be presented for that month’s hosting charges and is due immediately.
+In the event that hosting is begun mid-month, an invoice will be presented for that month’s hosting charges which is due immediately.

-TM is not a domain registrar, meaning that domains are not registered directly with TM.
-When domains are registered through a third-party service with TM, TM will make the best effort to monitor the domains for expiration and update payment information for renewal.
+PA is not a domain registrar, meaning that domains are not registered directly with PA.
+When domains are registered through a third-party service with PA, PA will make the best effort to monitor the domains for expiration and update payment information for renewal.
 However, it is ultimately the Client’s responsibility to ensure that all of their domains and other property are properly renewed, registered, paid, and accounted for.
-TM recommends that the Client registers or renews domain names for an extended period of time to minimize any short-term renewal issues.
+PA recommends that the Client registers or renews domain names for an extended period of time to minimize any short-term renewal issues.

-TM is not responsible for the enforcement or compliance of any law, regulations directive or specific details pertaining to the Client’s specific industry or business, including, but not limited to; HIPPA compliance, PCI Compliance or SEC regulations.
-However, upon receiving a request from the Client for assistance in meeting these standards, TM will assist the Client as much as possible, and this may be done at an additional cost.
-In an effort to protect both TM and its Clients, TM will not store credit card information, social security information, or any other highly sensitive information on its servers, without written acknowledgment and request by the client.
-TM is in no way liable for the storing or accessing of such information, and the Client agrees to hold and protect TM harmless in the event of any legal action resulting from such a request.
-TM assumes no responsibility and the Client agrees to hold TM harmless from any liability in regards to domains, SSL certificates, server security, and uptime.
+PA is not responsible for the enforcement or compliance of any law, regulations directive or specific details pertaining to the Client’s specific industry or business, including, but not limited to; HIPPA compliance, PCI Compliance or SEC regulations.
+However, upon receiving a request from the Client for assistance in meeting these standards, PA will assist the Client as much as possible, and this may be done at an additional cost.
+In an effort to protect both PA and its Clients, PA will not store credit card information, social security information, or any other highly sensitive information on its servers, without written acknowledgment and request by the client.
+PA is in no way liable for the storing or accessing of such information, and the Client agrees to hold and protect PA harmless in the event of any legal action resulting from such a request.
+PA assumes no responsibility and the Client agrees to hold PA harmless from any liability in regards to domains, SSL certificates, server security, and uptime.

 Hosting Hardware Replacement Service Level Agreement – Dedicated Services Only

-Trademark Productions guarantees, through its’ data center, managed provider that in the event of a dedicated server hardware failure, the faulty hardware will be replaced, in most cases, within 60 Minutes of identifying the problem.
-In the event that this guarantee is not met, Trademark Productions will issue a credit for two times the actual amount of additional downtime recorded by service monitoring logs.
+Perfect Afternoon guarantees, through its data center, managed provider that in the event of a dedicated server hardware failure, the faulty hardware will be replaced, in most cases, within 60-120 Minutes of identifying the problem.
+In the event that this guarantee is not met, Perfect Afternoon will issue a credit for two times the actual amount of additional downtime recorded by service monitoring logs.
 The amount of compensation may not exceed the customer’s monthly recurring charge.
 This guarantee does not include the time it requires to perform additional software-related maintenance, including rebuilding web accounts from backups, cloning hard drives, reloading the operating system, reloading and configuring applications, or rebuilding RAID arrays.

-Trademark Productions does not make any uptime guarantees with respect to any web sites or services; any and all such guarantees are made by and between you and your service provider.
+Perfect Afternoon does not make any uptime guarantees with respect to any websites or services; any and all such guarantees are made by and between you and your service provider.

 Hosting Network SLA Exclusions

-Many possible situations are completely beyond the control of Trademark Productions and therefore are not in the scope of this SLA.
+Many possible situations are completely beyond the control of Perfect Afternoon and therefore are not in the scope of this SLA.
 These situations include:

 • Scheduled Network Maintenance – occasionally network maintenance will be required.
-Trademark Productions, through its’ data center, the managed provider will undertake commercially reasonable efforts to minimize and avoid downtime during this maintenance.
+Perfect Afternoon, through its data center, the managed provider will undertake commercially reasonable efforts to minimize and avoid downtime during this maintenance.
 You will receive prior notification of upcoming maintenance at the e-mail address we have on file.
 Scheduled maintenance periods are not eligible for SLA credits.

 • Hardware Maintenance – on rare occasions, the hardware in your Dedicated Server may need maintenance or replacement.
-Trademark Productions, through its’ data center, the managed provider will undertake commercially reasonable efforts to minimize any downtime in these situations per our hardware replacement SLA.
+Perfect Afternoon, through its data center, the managed provider will undertake commercially reasonable efforts to minimize any downtime in these situations per our hardware replacement SLA.
 Any downtime incurred as a result of this maintenance will not be counted towards our network SLA.

-• Malicious Attacks – if a third party not associated with Trademark Productions or the data center provider initiates a “Denial of Service” or other forms of disabling attack against your Dedicated Server or major portions of our network, Trademark Productions, and their data center managing partner will undertake commercially reasonable efforts to stop the attack, but cannot guarantee a resolution time.
+• Malicious Attacks – if a third party not associated with Perfect Afternoon or the data center provider initiates a “Denial of Service” or other forms of disabling attack against your Dedicated Server or major portions of our network, Perfect Afternoon, and their data center managing partner will undertake commercially reasonable efforts to stop the attack, but cannot guarantee a resolution time.

-• Legal Actions – In the case that legal action is taken against a customer of Trademark Productions and Trademark Productions is required to act in accordance with the order, Trademark Productions and the data center provider shall not be responsible for any SLA damages.
+• Legal Actions – In the case that legal action is taken against a customer of Perfect Afternoon and Perfect Afternoon is required to act in accordance with the order, Perfect Afternoon and the data center provider shall not be responsible for any SLA damages.

-• cPanel Issues – if you choose to run cPanel and Web Host Manager on your Dedicated Server, the default install will be configured for automatic updates of cPanel related software.
-On occasion, one of these automatic updates could adversely affect all or part of the cPanel related software on your server.
-Trademark Productions, through its data center, the managed provider will do whatever is necessary to fix any cPanel related problems, but cannot guarantee a resolution time.
+• cPanel Issues – if you choose to run cPanel and Web Host Manager on your Dedicated Server, the default install will be configured for automatic updates of cPanel-related software.
+On occasion, one of these automatic updates could adversely affect all or part of the cPanel-related software on your server.
+Perfect Afternoon, through its data center, the managed provider will do whatever is necessary to fix any cPanel-related problems, but cannot guarantee a resolution time.

 Hosting Network SLA Remedy

-In the event that Trademark Productions does not meet this SLA, Dedicated Hosting clients will become eligible to request compensation for downtime reported by service monitoring logs equal to the cost of hosting only.
-If Trademark Productions is directly responsible for causing the downtime, the customer will receive a credit for 2 times (200%) the actual amount of downtime.
+In the event that Perfect Afternoon does not meet this SLA, Dedicated Hosting clients will become eligible to request compensation for downtime reported by service monitoring logs equal to the cost of hosting only.
+If Perfect Afternoon is directly responsible for causing the downtime, the customer will receive a credit for 2 times (200%) the actual amount of downtime.

 Hosting Compensation

-Trademark Productions, through its’ data center, managed provider utilizes some third-party services to provide responses to customers.
-If a third-party system’s failure prevents Trademark Productions from honoring the Response Time SLA requirements the SLA event will be ineligible for compensation.
+Perfect Afternoon, through its data center, managed provider utilizes some third-party services to provide responses to customers.
+If a third-party system’s failure prevents Perfect Afternoon from honoring the Response Time SLA requirements the SLA event will be ineligible for compensation.

-Schedule F – TM “TMJumpStart” Busines Website Service Packages
+Schedule F – “TMJumpStart” Business Website Service Packages

 Small business website design, marketing, and hosting packages, herein referred to as TMJumpStart, remain under the auspices of the full terms of service and include the following provisions:

-• TM will provide a design based on the supplied creative reference images and graphics you at the start of the project.
+• PA will provide a design based on the supplied creative reference images and graphics you at the start of the project.

-• TM is being hired to create a design, then code and place in a theme within the template system of our base code that is WordPress.
-TM is responsible for the creation of one contact form and setting up an admin email message and automated response.
-TM is responsible for putting your website live on our server and ensuring an acceptable level of traffic accessibility.
-The client is responsible for populating their website with all content before, during and after the launch.
+• PA is being hired to create a design, then code and place it in a theme within the template system of our base code which is WordPress or WooCommerce.
+PA is responsible for the creation of one contact form and setting up an admin email message and automated response.
+PA is responsible for putting your website live on our server and ensuring an acceptable level of traffic accessibility.
+The client is responsible for populating their website with all content before, during, and after the launch.

-• TM is not responsible to maintain, update or back-up your website, plugin and files unless under contract for those services.
+• PA is not responsible to maintain, updating or back-up your website, plugin, and files unless under contract for those services.

-• TM retains the full license right, “full ownership” of the work product and will not release those rights until the work product is paid for in full.
+• PA retains the full license right, “full ownership” of the work product and will not release those rights until the work product is paid for in full.

-• TM financing rate is 12% of the package total, less any deposit and calculated at the time of purchase and broken into 11 equal payments.
+• The PA financing rate is 12-18% of the package total, less any deposit and calculated at the time of purchase and broken into 11 equal payments.

-• If monthly maintenance package is selected TM will not refund, credit, or transfer monthly hours to another month and does not allow accumulation of hours for later use.
+• If a monthly maintenance package is selected PA will not refund, credit, or transfer monthly hours to another month and does not allow accumulation of hours for later use.

-• Client reserves the right to leave TM services after full payment is received and ownership is transferred.
-TM will provide you a copy of your website files including any databases in a ZIP format upon separation for a fee of $495.
+• Client reserves the right to leave PA services after full payment is received and ownership is transferred.
+PA will provide you a copy of your website files including any databases in a ZIP format upon separation for a fee of $795.
 Delivery of your files will be via a secure online file transfer system.